sklintyg/devops/caddy.md

 Make sure the path to `caddy.exe` is avilable in your environment `PATH`

 ```
-$ caddy --config Caddyfile
+$ caddy run --config Caddyfile
 ```

 ## Run caddy as a service

-Documentation for running Caddy as a service can be found on the [official website](https://caddyserver.com/docs/running#windows-service)
+Documentation for running Caddy as a service can be found on the [official website](https://caddyserver.com/docs/running#windows-service).